MichalKarbownik/falcon-docs/docs/miscellaneous/falcon-logger.md

 const result = await Logger.traceTime('My time', async() => { ... });
 ```

 `traceTime` method will return the result of the execution of your callback.
-If you log level is set to `trace` - Logger will produce the following log message:
+If your log level is set to `trace` -
+Logger will produce the following log message:

 ```text
 TRACE: My time (10ms)